 Journal Profiles

-The journal profiles (.claude/rules/journal-profiles.md) calibrate the domain-referee and methods-referee to a specific journal’s review culture when you run /review --peer [journal].
+The journal profiles (.claude/references/journal-profiles.md) calibrate the Editor, domain-referee, and methods-referee to a specific journal’s review culture when you run /review --peer [journal].

 For journals not in the list, referees still adapt using the journal name + your domain profile.
 You can add your own profiles using the template at the bottom of the file.